 Is worth mentioning that the CSRD was approved in November 2022.

-Enabling your 24/7 CFE strategy
+Enabling your 24/7 Carbon-free Energy strategy

 As mentioned above, accessing reliable and granular energy data is necessary to begin the evolution towards being “green” every hour of the day and confidently reduce your emissions impact.